Is Minerva University an accredited institution?

 If I am selected as a Visiting Scholar, will Minerva sponsor my F-1 or J-1 visa application?

 Not at this time.
 The Visiting Scholars Year is currently not a residential program and is not intended to qualify any student for the F-1 (student) or J-1 (scholar) visa category.
-We are exploring the possibility to have interested scholars attend in-residence and will update this section when we have more information.

 Is financial aid available for Visiting Scholars?